nicksergeant/slacktapped/README.md

 ## Support

-If you need help deploying or would like to help with features,
+If you need help deploying or have an idea for a feature,
 <a href="https://github.com/nicksergeant/slacktapped/issues/new">create an issue</a>.